rioki/www.rioki.org/content/posts/2012-06-05-howto-incall-unittestpp.md

     - unittest
 ---

-In my opingion [UnitTest++] is the most awsome unit testing framework for C++ ever created.
-The only minor downside is that the library misses an install rutine for when built with make.
+In my opinion [UnitTest++] is the most awesome unit testing framework for C++ ever created.
+The only minor downside is that the library misses an install routine for when built with make.

-I actually wrote the procedure down a while ago, but apperently I don't have this article online anymore.
+I actually wrote the procedure down a while ago, but apparently I don't have this article online anymore.
 So here I will post it again.

 The actual procedure is quite simple, first you build the library are normal: